 Metro's Native Plant Center provides an essential supply of rare native seeds and plant stock to support Metro's restoration projects.
+Volunteer opportunities introduce you to local native plants and some of the less traveled places where they thrive.

 Metro’s Native Plant Center, located near Wanker’s Corner in Tualatin, provides an essential supply of rare native seeds and plant stock to support Metro’s restoration projects.